Cray-HPE/cray-crus/README.md

 For Helm charts, a few annotation metadata fields are appended which contain similar information.

 For RPMs, a changelog entry is added with similar information.

-### New release branches

-When making a new release branch:

-- Be sure to set the `.x` and `.y` files to the desired major and minor version number for `cray-crus` for this release.
-- If an `update_external_versions.conf` file exists in this repo, be sure to update that as well, if needed.

 ## Copyright and license